medcharfi96/craftiny_v1/README.md

 - **Mouhamed Charfi : Backend developer :** Mouhamed worked on the backend part considering he has a good background in it and has worked on similar projects before.
 It’ll allow him to improve his skills and use what she has learned until now.

-- **Youssef Sahli : Backend developer :** Youssef is good with frameworks like flask and Django since she did previous projects working on them, therefore she worked on the backend side of the project.
+- **Youssef Sahli : Backend developer :** Youssef is good with frameworks like flask and Django since he did previous projects working on them, therefore he worked on the backend side of the project.

 # install of  Craftiny
 ___